The UK Ancestry Visa: A Comprehensive Guide to Eligibility and Application Process

 Key Considerations Before Applying

-• Visa Costs: The cost of applying for the UK Ancestry Visa is £1,048.
+Visa Costs: The cost of applying for the UK Ancestry Visa is £682.
 Additionally, you will need to pay the immigration health surcharge, which covers access to the NHS.
+If you are already on the UK Ancestry Visa and looking to extend, the Home Office application fee is £1,321.
+If you are looking to apply for Indefinite Leave to Remain on this route, the Home Office fee is £3,029.

 The UK Ancestry Visa offers a unique opportunity for Commonwealth citizens with UK ancestry to establish themselves in the UK, whether for work or long-term settlement.
 With a clear understanding of the eligibility requirements and application process, applicants can confidently navigate their journey towards UK residency.